j4w8n/supakit/README.md

 ## Bare Minimum

-We are assuming two things with our examples:

-1. You're using Typescript and generating database types to $lib/database.d.ts
+For the examples, we are assuming that you use Typescript and are generating database types to $lib/database.d.ts
-2. Your Supabase browser client is defined in $lib/client.ts

 ### Environment
 Create an `.env` file in the root of your project, with your `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY` values; and/or ensure these are set on your deployment platform.